RAF Bomber Command: 1946–1968

 Bomber Command acquired B-29 Superfortresses, known to the RAF as Boeing Washingtons, to supplement the Avro Lincoln, a development of the Lancaster.
 The first jet bomber, the English Electric Canberra light bomber, became operational in 1951.
 Some Canberras remained in RAF service up to 2006 as photo-reconnaissance aircraft.
 The model proved an extremely successful aircraft; Britain exported it to many countries and licensed it for construction in Australia and the United States.
 The joint US-UK Project E was intended to make nuclear weapons available to Bomber Command in an emergency, with the Canberras the first aircraft to benefit.
 The next jet bomber to enter service was the Vickers Valiant in 1955, the first of the V bombers.

 The Air Ministry conceived of the V bombers as the replacement for the wartime Lancasters and Halifaxes.
 Three advanced aircraft were developed from 1946, along with the Short Sperrin fall-back design.
 Multiple designs were tried out because no one could predict which designs would be successful at the time.
 The V bombers became the backbone of the British nuclear forces and comprised the Valiant, Handley Page Victor (in service in 1958) and Avro Vulcan (1956).

 In 1956 Bomber Command faced its first operational test since the Second World War.
 The Egyptian Government nationalised the Suez Canal in July 1956, and British troops took part in an invasion along with French and Israeli forces.
 During the Suez Crisis, Britain deployed Bomber Command Canberras to Cyprus and Malta and Valiants to Malta.
 The Canberra performed well but the Valiant had problems, since it had only just been introduced into service.
 The Canberras proved vulnerable to attack by the Egyptian Air Force, which fortunately did not choose to attack the crowded airfields of Cyprus (RAF Akrotiri and RAF Nicosia holding nearly the whole RAF strike force, with a recently reactivated and poor-quality airfield taking much of the French force).
 Bomber Command aircraft took part in operations against Egypt.

-Between 1959 and 1963, in addition to manned aircraft, Bomber Command also gained 60 Thor nuclear intermediate-range ballistic missiles dispersed to 20 RAF stations around Britain in a joint UK-US operation known as Project Emily.
+Between 1959 and 1963, in addition to crewed aircraft, Bomber Command also gained 60 Thor nuclear intermediate-range ballistic missiles dispersed to 20 RAF stations around Britain in a joint UK-US operation known as Project Emily.
 During the following twelve years, Bomber Command aircraft frequently deployed overseas to the Far East and Middle East.
 They served particularly as a deterrent to Sukarno's Indonesia during the Konfrontasi.
 A detachment of Canberras had a permanent base at Akrotiri in Cyprus in support of CENTO obligations.